ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ```
 Also you can use an explicitly library linking approach to compile C++ application that will use functions of the **ImageSearch** library.
 The approach have been described in details in the "FastFind library" section.

 We will search a logo of Notepad window in our demonstration example.
-First of all you should make a file with a logo picture to search.
+First of all you should make a file with a logo picture to search and copy it to the project directory.
 You can use Paint application for this task.
 This is an example of picture that you should get:

 ![Notepad Logo](notepad-logo.bmp)